Union Township, Centre County, Pennsylvania

-Union Township is a township in Centre County, Pennsylvania, United States.
+Union Township is a township that is located in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.

-The population was 1,380 at the 2020 census, a decline the figure of 1,383 tabulated in 2010.
+The population was 1,380 at the time of the 2020 census, a decline from the figure of 1,383 that was documented in 2010.

 Geography

 According to the United States Census Bureau, the township has a total area of 121.1 sqkm, all land.

 Union Township is bordered by Snow Shoe Township to the northwest, Boggs Township to the northeast, Benner Township to the southeast, Huston Township to the southwest, and Rush Township to the west.
 The township surrounds the borough of Unionville, and the census-designated place of Eagle Creek is in the southern part of the township.